 When I’m designing a bag, I’m not really designing a bag.

 Maybe it's not so different from seeing a painting that moves you or a film that draws you in.
 The difference is I want the experience to be reciprocal in body.
-The object inspires you and in exchange you get to touch it and inform its anatomy.
-Its reality is marked by the places you go, the marks you add to its skin, the stretch you request when filling it full.
+The object inspires you and unlike a moving image or piece of fine art, you get to touch it and inform its anatomy.
+Its physical body is marked by the places you go, the marks you add to its skin, the stretch you solicit when filling it full.

-Maybe my bags are sort of toys in disguise.
-Or they are wonder instruments the way that stuffed animals or building blocks are machines for focus and joy for kiddos.
+Maybe my bags are play things or play prostheses!
+Maybe they are wonder utensils the way that hand puppets or building blocks are instruments for focus & joy & imagination for kiddos.

 Maybe I'm a toy maker more than I'm a bag maker;)